 Let us be your guide to establishing a donor mechanism that can have the most meaningful impact on the residents of Delaware County.
 Here is an example of how we helped others put their philanthropic goals to work.

 Administrative fees and additional information

 Different types of funds have administrative fees.
-For more information about these fees – and any other questions about setting up a fund, please email our president, Frances Sheehan, or call her at 610-744-1011.
+For more information about these fees – and any other questions about setting up a fund, please email our VP for Advancement and Philanthropic Services, Ellen Grill, or call her at 610-744-1015.